Misaeon/my-cv/_pages/repositories.md

 nav_order: 5
 ---

 I have developed some useful tools that are freely available for public use.
-You can explore and access them here from my Github repositories.
+You can access them here from my Github repositories.

 {% if site.data.repositories.github_users %}